Modifying Non-Modifiable Alimony in Arizona

 Nancy S. McNeil and Robert Hoskyns were a married couple who decided to divorce.
 They agreed in writing that Robert would pay Nancy $5,000 per month in temporary support while the divorce was pending, and then $5000 per month for six years after the divorce as spousal support.
 The agreement also stated that the spousal support amount could not be modified or terminated by the court.

 Robert was a dentist, and, through a mix-up in his office, Nancy was sent two checks for $5,000 each month for 17 months without his noticing the overpayment.
-Nancy noticed it but she said nothing either to Robert or the court.
+Nancy saw it, but she said nothing either to Robert or the court.

 At this point, Robert learned of the over payments and asked the court to reopen the question of how much support was owed.
 The court ruled that Nancy had committed fraud on the court.
 It vacated its order that Robert owed back support, terminated spousal support and ordered Nancy to pay $5,000 in sanctions and also pay Robert’s attorney fees.